nolan-ayer/dnd_tracker_app_v3/README.md

 useEffect to fetch "fixes coming soon" from backend

-update styling to be less bland and simple
+update styling to be less bland and simple change background color to fit new aesthetic edo header style

 fix form bug that triggers error modal when using keyboard to submit creation of new card

 add edit functionality to notes

+redo styling for note titles to keep delete button (and eventually edit button) in its place - line break the title